troiano01/aws-demo-textract/README.md

 ![S3 Bucket Folders](./images/s3-folders-1.png)<br />
 ![S3 Bucket Folders under processed](./images/s3-folders-2.png)

-## Add access to SQS for the S3 Bucket
+## Add Access to SQS for the S3 Bucket
 **Needs to be added before the Event Notification step below or S3 will not be able to validate its access*
 1. Open the console for the textractDemoS3UploadQ queue
 2. Add the policy below under the Access policy tab.
 Confirm the bucket name and queue name in the policy match what was used in creating them and populate the *account number* placeholder.